 But when I began the adoption journey, I was conscious this might need to change.
 I was willing to change my lifestyle in order to welcome a child into my child – and be welcomed into theirs as well – so my work life would end up being very different to how it had been.

 In March, as I was getting ready to collect my son, I began my adoption leave.
 It felt very strange, leaving the office that Friday afternoon, knowing that I wouldn’t be back for quite some time.
-Work had always been a huge, defining part of my life that to not be there was odd.
+Work had always been such a huge, defining part of my life that to not be there was odd.
 I am under no illusions, let me say; I do not believe that I am indispensable.
-The job was going to carry on without me; someone else had got the job whilst I was away, and I trusted him implicitly to do the job.
+The job was going to carry on without me; someone else was doing it, and I trusted him implicitly.

 So to become a full-time dad for a large number of months was a new experience; I’d never been a father before, and now here I was doing it full-time.
 This child was looking to me as a responsible adult, and it was scary; I’ve coordinated projects, supervised staff, and dealt with complex and sensitive information for people in dire need of help.
 But looking after a single child with a diverse past was the most intense experience I was ever going to experience.